CICS110/CICS110.github.io/main/lectures/08-debugging/Jared/index.md

 use python's own [unit testing framework](https://docs.python.org/3/library/unittest.html).

 But on the other end are much more casual tests.
-Basically just running you code and observing the results/output on enough different inputs to test it under every condition.
+Basically just running your code and observing the results/output on enough different inputs to test it under every condition.
+For example:
-For example, with numbers you might often want to test the positive, zero, and negative case.
+* With numbers, you might often want to test the positive, zero, and negative case.
-For anything involving indexing, you might want to hit the first, last, and middle cases.
+* For anything involving indexing, you might want to hit the first, last, and middle cases.
-For lists: empty, one-element, multi-element lists might be good.
+* For lists: empty, one-element, multi-element lists might be good.

 You are trying to find a case where your code doesn't work.
+Only when you have failed in you best attempts to break your own code should you be satisfied.
+This pitting yourself against yourself helps refine your code, and yourself.

 ## Programming to Avoid Bugs